Subscribe to updates

 Lambeth Air Quality Action Plan 2026-2028

-Councillor Rezina Chowdhury, Deputy Leader of the Council (Sustainable Lambeth and Clean Air), introduced the Lambeth Air Quality Action Plan 2026-2028.
-The plan aims to improve air quality across the borough, which is considered fundamental to a healthy, fair, and thriving Lambeth, aligning with the Borough Plan's commitment to a healthier, safer, and more equitable borough by 2030.
-Air pollution disproportionately affects vulnerable groups, including children, older people, those with heart and lung conditions, multi-ethnic communities, and residents in deprived neighbourhoods.
-The plan builds on previous successes and outlines seven priority areas, such as cleaner transport and freight, reducing emissions from buildings and construction, and strengthening monitoring, enforcement, and public awareness.
-Lambeth is reportedly on track to meet its Air Quality Vision targets by 2030, including alignment with World Health Organisation guidelines.
+Councillor Rezina Chowdhury, Deputy Leader of the Council (Sustainable Lambeth and Clean Air), introduced the Lambeth Air Quality Action Plan 2026-2028, highlighting its importance in creating a healthy, fair, and thriving borough.
+The plan addresses the disproportionate impact of air pollution on vulnerable groups, including children, older people, those with existing health conditions, multi-ethnic communities, and residents in deprived neighbourhoods.
+The strategy outlines seven priority areas, focusing on cleaner transport and freight, reducing emissions from buildings and construction, and strengthening monitoring, enforcement, and public awareness.
+Lambeth is reportedly on track to meet its Air Quality Vision targets by 2030, aligning with World Health Organisation guidelines.

-Officers advised that an Equality Impact Assessment (EIA) had been conducted on the Action Plan, concluding that it would deliver net positive impacts for children, older people, residents with existing health conditions, and Black and minority communities, with no significant adverse impacts identified.
-Trials to incentivise electric cargo bikes for businesses were underway, with lessons learned to inform wider rollout.
-Equity was central to the plan, with the Air Quality Forum designed to ensure those most affected by poor air quality shaped priorities.
-Lambeth was also leading on construction emissions work, with the Construction Compliance Officer role intended to continue.
-Officers were working with the procurement team to introduce realistic and deliverable Key Performance Indicators (KPIs) for contracts to reduce emissions, particularly from the Council's fleet.
-Collaboration with Public Health aimed to align air quality and respiratory health priorities, including promoting the Asthma Friendly Schools programme.
+Officers confirmed that an Equality Impact Assessment had found the Action Plan would deliver net positive impacts for vulnerable groups, with no significant adverse impacts identified.
+They also highlighted ongoing trials for electric cargo bikes and the central role of the Air Quality Forum in shaping priorities.
+The Construction Compliance Officer role is intended to continue beyond its current funding, with learning embedded across planning and regulatory services.
+Officers are also working with the procurement team to introduce realistic KPIs for contracts and with Public Health to align air quality and respiratory health priorities, including promoting the Asthma Friendly Schools programme.

 The Cabinet resolved to adopt the Lambeth Air Quality Action Plan 2026-2028.